Kapral67/Dual-WAN/README.md

 - DD-WRT's base WAN currently must be disabled

-- UPnP & Port-Forwarding GUI settings may or may not work (haven't tried or tested)

-  - You give up a lot of GUI features using this script; but everything can be implemented just with terminal commands and well placed, well named scripts
+- You may give up some GUI features using this script; but everything can be implemented just with terminal commands and well placed, well named scripts

+- UPNP hasn't been tested, but likely will not work
+    - This is more of a feature than a problem since UPNP shouldn't be trusted anyways

 ## Testing